epigani/LiphOm/README.md

 # LiphOm
-A standardise library for biological data analysis.
+A library for library for standardized biological data analysis.